Mackenzie-High/autumn/markdown/Introduction.md

 ## Notable Features and Benefits:

++ Compile On-Run (default)
++ Compile Ahead-Of-Time (optional)
++ Static Type-System
-+ Precompiled Java Code can be used Directly in Autumn
++ Precompiled Java Libraries can be used by Autumn
++ Embeddable in Java Programs
++ Integrated Unit Testing Framework
-+ Automatic Easy-To-Use Immutability
++ Favors Immutability
 + Anonymous Functions
-+ Multiple Dispatch
++ Optional Multiple Dispatch
-+ Automatic Memoization
-+ Direct Tail-Recursion
++ Optional Direct Tail-Recursion
-+ Generator Functions
-+ Unit Testing Framework
 + Weak Homioconicity

+## History

+The development of Autumn started as a personal project of Mackenzie High in the Spring of 2010.